stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 ancient and magically potent mirror from its later setting.

   My next step was to figure out the best time of day to make the crucial experiment.
-I finally settled on two-thirty a.m.&mdash;both because it was a good season for uninterrupted work, and because it was the &ldquo;opposite&rdquo; of two-thirty p.m., the probable moment at which Robert had entered the mirror.
-This form of &ldquo;oppositeness&rdquo; may or may not have been relevant, but I knew at least that the chosen hour was as good as any&mdash;and perhaps better than most.
+I finally settled on two-thirty a.m.--both because it was a good season for uninterrupted work, and because it was the  "opposite " of two-thirty p.m., the probable moment at which Robert had entered the mirror.
+This form of  "oppositeness " may or may not have been relevant, but I knew at least that the chosen hour was as good as any--and perhaps better than most.

   I finally set to work in the early morning of the eleventh day after the disappearance,